DIDSR/LCD_CT/README.rst

    *Expected run time: 2 min.*

-   The LiverLCD Phantom Creation code (makeCT_LiverLCD.m) is not compatible with Ocatve, because it calls mex-functions in MIRT that are not compiled for Octave (check `MIRT webpage <https://web.eecs.umich.edu/~fessler/code/>`_ ).
+   **Note:** The Liver-LCD Phantom Creation code (makeCT_LiverLCD.m in folder "LCD Phantom creation") is not compatible with Octave, because it calls mex-functions in MIRT that are not compiled for Octave (check `MIRT webpage <https://web.eecs.umich.edu/~fessler/code/>`_ ).
 For this reason, makeCT_LiverLCD is excluded from being tested in Octave.
 Use MATLAB to run makeCT_LiverLCD.m.